spikeheap/spikeheap.github.io/src/posts/2010-07-17-posting-syntax-highlighted-source-code-to-wordpress.md

 slug: posting-syntax-highlighted-source-code-to-wordpress
 title: Posting syntax highlighted source code to Wordpress
 wordpress_id: 44
+description: Syntax highlighting in Wordpress is actually pretty easy
 ---

 So I almost left Wordpress the other day, when I found the code tags didn't syntax hightlight.
 Since then I've found this page: http://en.support.wordpress.com/code/posting-source-code/ which describes how to do it with sourcecode tags.